Assy McGee

-Assy McGee is an American adult animated sitcom created by Matt Harrigan and Carl W. Adams for Cartoon Network's late-night programming block Adult Swim.
+Assy McGee is an American adult animated sitcom created by Carl W. Adams and Matt Harrigan for Cartoon Network's late-night programming block Adult Swim.
+Produced by Soup2Nuts.
 The series features a police detective named Assy McGee, a parody of tough cops, who is a walking pair of buttocks.
 Along with his partner Don Sanchez (modeled after Luis Guzmán), the trigger-happy McGee solves crimes in the town of Exeter, New Hampshire.
-Larry Murphy voices all of the main characters.
-Jen Cohn voices all of the female characters.
 It ran on Adult Swim from November 26, 2006, to July 6, 2008.
-On August 22, 2008, it was canceled after two seasons due to negative reviews from people, even the show's creators.

 Premise and episode structure

 The series revolves around the antics of Assy McGee, an ultra-violent and emotionally disturbed police detective who happens to have no upper torso, head, or arms.
 With the help of his partner Sanchez (often against the wishes of his superior officers), Assy patrols the streets of Exeter, New Hampshire, although it bears a stronger resemblance to a larger city such as New York City or Chicago.

 Cases usually involve outlandish or exaggerated crimes, usually shown in the opening scene.
 Assy will then be delegated with investigating the crimes, typically doing so by immersing himself into matters that seemingly serve little or no relevance to the crime at hand, until at the end of the episode, it's revealed that the random innocent bystander that Assy has violently accosted has been the culprit all along or another wanted criminal.

 Assy is almost always opposed by his chief until his actions are validated.
 This leads the Chief to inquire as to how Assy could possibly know this person was the responsible culprit, Assy usually affirming that he knew, but without any evidence to support the claim.